 Sometimes I hear from parents who have tried Pantley’s No Cry Sleep Solution and have not been able to get it to work.
 This article will discuss possible reasons why sometimes it doesn’t work for a variety of families.

-In a nutshell, Pantley’s “Gentle Removal Plan” is to give your baby the pacifier, bottle or breast, but continually remove it until your baby finally falls asleep without it in his mouth.
+In a nutshell, Pantley’s “Gentle Removal Plan” is to give your baby the pacifier, bottle, or breast.
+Then continually remove it until your baby finally falls asleep without it in his mouth.
 On the surface, this is good advice and for some babies, it will work…eventually.
 Let’s consider why it won’t work for some babies or take so long that you wonder whether your baby simply outgrew it.

 Wait, does this mean you should never give your baby a pacifier or breastfeed him?

 No!
-I am not saying that at all.
-In fact, it makes me sad when moms wean from breastfeeding only to find their baby still won’t sleep well.
-But, I am saying, that when it comes to your baby’s sleep, you can’t “tease” your baby and give him the very thing you want him to stop waking ten times a night for.
+I am not saying that at all!
+In fact, it makes me sad when moms wean from breastfeeding only to find their baby still won’t sleep well. 🙁 But, what I am saying, is that when it comes to your baby’s sleep, you can’t “tease” your baby and give him the very thing you want him to stop waking ten times a night for.
 You can’t give it to him ten times at bedtime and expect him to “get” it that he doesn’t need it to sleep anymore.
-Granted, adaptable babies will often make quick changes that way, but this is where your baby’s temperament or personality come into play.
+Granted, adaptable babies will often make quick changes that way, but this is where your baby’s temperament or personality comes into play.

 Does this mean not to try Pantley’s No-Cry method?

-No, it means it’s just the first step and you still need to keep moving forward.
-While Pantley believes in “No Cry”, I tend to lean towards “Limited Crying” and believe that when you attempt to stick to no tears whatsoever, you will generally have little success unless your baby is so adaptable that she only needed you to stop helping her so much in the first place.
 Sometimes, crying during sleep training is inevitable, but it doesn’t mean you have to do cry it out, either.
-I really hope people stop making it so one or the other.
-If you view sleep coaching as a continuum with no-cry on one end and full blown cry-it-out at the other end, your goal is to find the method that fits with your baby’s temperament on that continuum, not force your baby to be something he’s not.
-Embrace his uniqueness and you will have more success than you’ve dreamed of.
+I really hope people stop making it all about doing just one or the other.
+Instead, view sleep coaching as a continuum with no-cry on one end and full-blown cry-it-out at the other end.
+Your goal is to find the method that fits with your baby’s temperament on that continuum, not force your baby to be something he’s not.
+Embrace his uniqueness, and you will have more success than you’ve dreamed of.